GoogleChrome/developer.chrome.com/site/en/blog/third-party-cookie-deprecation-trial/index.md

 We will apply the following process for registration requests:

 * If the third-party origin matches a known advertising domain, including if the origin matches an entry on the Disconnect [advertising list](https://github.com/disconnectme/disconnect-tracking-protection/blob/master/services.json#L1535C11-L1535C11), then the **registration request will be rejected**.
-In general, if a domain is considered an advertising domain, subdomains of that domain will also be considered advertising list entries scoped to a particular pathname, however, they will have the pathname removed and matched to the exact origin in the entry.
+In general, entries on the list will match all subdomains below the specified origin.
+Some entries, however, include a path element.
+These more specific entries will match the given origin, but not subdomains.
 * Steps to reproduce a broken user-facing experience must be provided.
 In particular, this should be an experience for the user operating the device where the cookie is stored, and not a user performing later analysis of data.
 If we cannot validate a broken user experience then the **registration request will be rejected**.
 * Otherwise the **registration request will be approved**.